Meet 'annart': an in-depth Interview with Ann, a Hubber of 7 years' Standing

 Having classes of mixed nationalities means that you have to teach using lots of visual aids, repetition, games and humour.
 Iranians, Japanese, Spanish, French and Indians all in one class presented a challenge which I thoroughly enjoyed.
 It gave me the skills to help my foreign dyslexic students later too.

 I write about things which annoy or niggle me, like bad grammar, social injustices and corruption in business and politics.
 I hear or see something and that prompts me to react and more than often to write.

 Other topics are nature, family and anything which grabs me and reels me in.
 It may be a beautiful scene, a remarkable bird, a good deed from a stranger or funny words and phrases from my grandchildren.
-An event such as the recent centenary of the start of WW1 can kick-start a million thoughts in my mind; then I have to let those thoughts flow onto screen.
+An event such as the 2014 centenary of the start of WW1 can kick-start a million thoughts in my mind; then I have to let those thoughts flow onto screen.
 The final published article might be miles from my initial draft but the catalyst is there.

 What I like to Do

 What do you do when you're not writing?

 Take hundreds of photographs!
 Every time I venture forth from my home I study people, nature, architecture, weather, shapes, art.
 There is so much around us that many miss or take for granted.

 The wonders of the world are right on our doorsteps.
 We look down at our feet, lost in contemplation; we should look up to the rooftops, to the skies, look around us.
 It's amazing what's right there in front of us.